szizzo522/python-desktop-calculator/README.md

 # Python Desktop Calculator

-A lightweight desktop calculator built with **Python** and **Tkinter**.
+Lightweight desktop calculator built with Python and Tkinter.
-The application provides a simple graphical interface for performing basic arithmetic operations.
+This application provides a simple GUI for performing basic mathematical operations.

----

 ## Overview